Asset Publisher

 APPROVED BY GOVERNING BODIES:

-The implantable stimulation system used for PNS (i.e., generator, electrodes, leads) includes basically the same components used for spinal cord stimulation.
+The implantable stimulation system used for PNS (i.e., generator, electrodes, leads) includes the same components used for spinal cord stimulation.
 The surgical leads used for PNS have received 510(K) marketing clearance for peripheral nerve stimulation for treatment of intractable chronic pain.

-The U. S. Food and Drug Administration (FDA) has approved the StimQ Peripheral Nerve Stimulator (PNS) system for use in adults with “severe intractable chronic pain of peripheral origin, as the sole mitigating agent, or as an adjunct to other modes of therapy used in a multidisciplinary approach.”
+For use in adults with “severe intractable chronic pain of peripheral origin, as the sole mitigating agent, or as an adjunct to other modes of therapy used in a multidisciplinary approach.”

-Another device, the StimRouter Neuromodulation System, gained 510(k) clearance for “pain management in adults who have severe intractable chronic pain of peripheral nerve origin, as an adjunct to other modes of therapy (e.g., medications).”
+For “pain management in adults who have severe intractable chronic pain of peripheral nerve origin, as an adjunct to other modes of therapy (e.g., medications).”

-The SPRINT peripheral nerve stimulation device received FDA clearance as a temporary implant for the treatment of post-traumatic pain, post-operative pain, and chronic, intractable pain.
+Temporary implant for the treatment of post-traumatic pain, post-operative pain, and chronic, intractable pain.

-In March 2021, the Nalu Neurostimulation System (Nalu Medical, Carlsbad, California) was cleared by the FDA (K203547) for both spinal cord stimulation and peripheral nerve stimulation.
+For both spinal cord stimulation and peripheral nerve stimulation.
 The peripheral nerve stimulation indication is for adults with “severe intractable chronic pain of peripheral nerve origin”.
 The clearance states that the Nalu system is “not intended to treat pain in the craniofacial region”.
 Use of the device involves up to 30 days of trial stimulation to determine efficiency prior to permanent implantation.

 BENEFIT APPLICATION:

 Coverage is subject to member’s specific benefits.
-Group specific policy will supersede this policy when applicable.
+Group-specific policy will supersede this policy when applicable.

 ITS: Home Policy provisions apply.

 FEP: Special benefit consideration may apply.
 Refer to member’s benefit plan.
-FEP does not consider investigational if FDA approved and will be reviewed for medical necessity.

 CURRENT CODING: